bquast/bquast.github.io/_posts/2015-05-31-handcoding-lm.md

 ## [1] 1 1
 {% endhighlight %}

-This is the reason that our inversion using `^-1` worked correctly.
 However, for matrices wider than one column this is not the case.

 {% highlight r %}